omnitrix21/build_script/README.md

-An easy script for building risingOS and xdCLO-android-11 :) , and here is how you can do it
+An easy script for building risingOS :) , and here is how you can do it

 Getting Started
 ---------------